-4. Appearance
+3. Appearance

-Visual appearance may provide clear cues to gender.
+Visual appearance may provide clear cues to gender, including visual signifiers (e.g. pink bows or makeup are often restricted to female characters) or secondary sex characteristics (e.g. breasts).
 Some wiki pages have higher-resolution fan art for characters (though these may not be reliable).

-5. Claims that the character themselves make in dialogue
+4. Claims that the character themselves make in dialogue